A Winter Campervan - How to

 I do like his extra tip about putting the pop-top up, airing the campervan out and making a cuppa from time to time during the winter.
 This applies to any motorhome – if you are not using it for a while, make sure to allow air to circulate around to prevent any build up of odours or condensation.

-Campervan Battery Tips For Winter
+Campervan Battery Tips for Winter

 So, apart from the water systems, is there anything else to think about in the winter?

 Fortunately, our campervans are designed to be easy to use – all year round.
 This is great, because if you’re using it frequently, or even as your main vehicle, there should be no problems with flat batteries in the winter.
-But if you do need to leave your camper standing for a week or more, it helps to start it up and run the engine for 20 minutes at a time, once or twice a week, to give the vehicle battery a boost.
-The easiest thing is just to take it to the supermarket, or use it as a day van.
+But if you do need to leave your camper standing for a week or more, it helps to start her up and run the engine for 20 minutes at a time, once or twice a week, to give the vehicle battery a boost.
+The easiest thing is just to take her to the supermarket, or use her as a day van.

 That’s just the same as for a car.
 And as with any other vehicle, if the engine won’t start, buy or borrow a battery charger and follow the instructions to recharge your battery.
 Or just get your breakdown cover provider (AA, RAC, or whoever you’re with), to come and give it a jump start.
 Run the engine for 20 minutes or so before switching it off.

-Another good winter tip is to buy a spare electric hook-up adaptor for your garage or hallway, and plug your campervan in to charge up the leisure battery from time to time.
+Another good winter tip is to buy a spare electric hook-up adaptor for your garage or hallway and plug your campervan in, to charge up the leisure battery from time to time.
 This is especially handy if you ever have friends staying the night with you.
 If there’s no spare bedroom you can offer them your comfy self-contained campervan, complete with a fridge, heating, lighting and their own kettle and loo!
 Luxury.

 Anyway… I hope this is useful and if you have any tips on how to winterize a motorhome for winter please get in touch – and if you’re ever in Sussex, do come and see for yourself how easy it is to use our campervans, all year round.